Richard Nixon

 Seeking to bring the North Vietnamese to the negotiating table, Nixon ordered military operations and carpet bombing campaigns in Cambodia.
 He covertly aided Pakistan during the Bangladesh Liberation War in 1971 and ended American combat involvement in Vietnam in 1973, and the military draft the same year.
 His visit to China in 1972 led to diplomatic relations between the two nations, and he finalized the Anti-Ballistic Missile Treaty with the Soviet Union.
 During the course of his first term, he enacted many progressive environmental policy shifts, such as creating the Environmental Protection Agency and passing laws, including the Endangered Species and Clean Air Acts.
 In addition to implementing the Twenty-sixth Amendment that lowered the voting age from 21 to 18, he ended the direct international convertibility of the U.S. dollar to gold in 1971, effectively taking the United States off the gold standard.
-He also imposed wage and price controls for 90 days, launched the Wars on Cancer and Drugs, passed the Controlled Substances Act, and presided over the end of the Space Race by overseeing the Apollo 11 Moon landing.
+He also imposed wage and price controls for 90 days, launched the wars on cancer and drugs, passed the Controlled Substances Act, and presided over the end of the Space Race by overseeing the Apollo 11 Moon landing.
 He was re-elected in 1972, when he defeated George McGovern in one of the largest landslide victories in American history.

 In his second term, Nixon ordered an airlift to resupply Israeli materiel losses in the Yom Kippur War, a conflict which led to the oil crisis at home.
 From 1973, ongoing revelations from the Nixon administration's involvement in Watergate eroded his support in Congress and the country.
 The scandal began with a break-in at the Democratic National Committee office, ordered by administration officials, and escalated despite cover-up efforts by the Nixon administration, of which he was aware.
 On August 9, 1974, facing almost certain impeachment and removal from office, Nixon resigned.
-Afterward, he was issued a controversial pardon by his successor, Gerald Ford.
+On September 8, 1974, he received a controversial pardon from his successor, Gerald Ford.
 During nearly 20 years of retirement, Nixon wrote nine books and undertook many foreign trips, rehabilitating his image into that of an elder statesman and leading expert on foreign affairs.
-On April 18, 1994, he suffered a debilitating stroke, and died four days later.
-Nixon is generally ranked as a below-average president, mainly due to his role in the Watergate scandal.
-Evaluations of his time in office have proven complex, with the successes of his presidency contrasted against the circumstances surrounding his departure from office.
+On April 18, 1994, he suffered a debilitating stroke and died four days later.